-In the Fall of 2015, the Journal of International Commercial Law welcomed Professor Jeremy A. Rabkin as the journal's new Faculty Advisor!
+In the Fall of 2015, the International Law Journal welcomed Professor Jeremy A. Rabkin as the journal’s new Faculty Advisor!

 Jeremy A. Rabkin is a Professor of Law at George Mason University School of Law.
 Before joining the faculty in June 2007, he was, for over two decades, a professor in the Department of Government at Cornell University.
 Professor Rabkin serves on the Board of Directors of the U.S. Institute of Peace (originally appointed by President George W. Bush in 2007, then appointed for a second term by President Barack Obama and reconfirmed by the Senate in 2011).
 He also serves on the Board of Academic Advisers of the American Enterprise Institute and on the Board of Directors of the Center for Individual Rights, a public interest law firm based in Washington, D.C.